Non-concave expected utility optimization with uncertain time horizon: Introduction

 The remainder of the paper is organized as follows: First, we describe a specific complete financial market setting and introduce the uncertain investment time in Section \ref{ch:economy}.
-We show a representation theorem for progressive enlarged filtrations in Section \ref{ch:hedging_uncertain_time_horizon}.
-Section \ref{ch:Reichlin} introduces a concavification technique for general utility functions, which allows to prove an optimality and existence result for the non-concave expected utility optimization with uncertain horizon.
-Section \ref{ch:non-concave} gives characterizations of the optimal solution in terms of Lagrange multipliers adapted to the financial market.
-In Section \ref{ch:examples}, we consider the case of power utility and derive optimal investment solutions and strategies.
-In Section \ref{ch:numerical_illustration}, we perform a numerical study to compare concave and non-concave optimization with and without time-horizon uncertainty.
-Finally, we summarize our main results in Section \ref{ch:conclusion}.
+We present our necessary and sufficient condition for optimality for non-concave general utility functions in Section \ref{Se:Nonconcavegeneral}.
+We show that the concavification technique is not applicable in a non-concave setting with random time horizon which induces additional risk to the financial market, and derive a dynamic programming principle for such a non-concave optimization with uncertain time horizon in Section \ref{Se:DPP}.
+In Section \ref{ch:examples}, we investigate the case of power utility and perform a numerical study for non-concave optimization with time horizon uncertainty.
+We study the case when the time horizon is a stopping time with respect to the financial market filtration in Section \ref{Sec:stopping}.
+Finally, Section \ref{Se:conclusion} summarizes our main results.